Karbala International Airport

 Karbala International Airport (مطار كربلاء الدولي) is an airport under development in Karbala Governorate, Iraq.
 It is located between the cities of Najaf and Karbala, about 20 mile to the southeast of Karbala.
-It was expected to be Iraq's largest airport upon completion, and to receive an inaugural flight in July 2018, but has been affected by corruption.
+It is expected to be Iraq's largest airport upon completion, it was expected to be open in November 2024-April 2025, but there has been no official statement about the reopening date since then.

+Airlines and destinations

+Currently there is no destinations to Karbala.

 History and description

 The foundation stone of Karbala International Airport was laid by Shaikh Abdul-Mahdi al-Karbala'i, a representative of Grand Ayatollah Ali as-Sistani, and Chief Cleric of Imam Husayn Holy Shrine, in January 2017.
 It is being constructed by the United Kingdom's Copperchase Ltd., and designed by the French ADPI Company.
-At 4.5 km, the airport's runway is the longest of its kind in Iraq.
+At 4.5 km, the airport's runway is the longest of its kind in Iraq, the only one in the country capable of receiving the Airbus A380, the world's largest passenger aircraft.
 According to Al-Karbala'i, it was not meant to compete with other airports, but only to serve pilgrims going to the Mosques of Imam Husayn and Abbas.

+The airport has two terminals with a total area of 42,000 square meters with an annual capacity of approximately 4 million passengers, and 265 aircraft per day.
+Additionally it has a 6 km taxi network, and a modern control tower.